Wire frame 3D view

 For best results you should centre your model close to the global origin.
 The Move Selected Objects facility can help you do this.

-Just as for wire frame views OrcaFlex can export video files of replays in shaded views.
+OrcaFlex can export video files of replays in both wire frame and shaded views.
 When producing videos it is very important to use compression, otherwise the video file size becomes unreasonably large.
 The software that performs this compression is called a codec.

 For wire frame replays OrcaFlex uses a built-in codec called run-length encoding.
 This codec is not suitable for shaded replays and in fact there is no suitable built-in codec in Windows.
 We would recommend using an MPEG-4 codec of which many are available.
 In our experience the freely available XVID codec performs very well.